With budget looming, RI biz leaders assail State House tax hike proposals

 But Laurie White, head of the Greater Providence Chamber of Commerce, characterized the income tax proposals as “an assault on neighborhood small businesses.”
 She pointed to the fact that many small business owners in Rhode Island avoid paying the corporate tax by instead setting up their companies to be taxed at the personal income tax rate.

-Multiple speakers also noted that the state is currently awash in money, with well over $400 billion — and by some estimates, over $500 billion — more revenue available than McKee’s budget had anticipated a few months ago.
+Multiple speakers also noted that the state is currently awash in money, with well over $400 million — and by some estimates, over $500 million — more revenue available than McKee’s budget had anticipated a few months ago.
 The state is also slated to receive $1.1 billion from President Biden’s American Rescue Plan Act.
 (The state is still facing large deficits in future years, however.)

 “It’s not the moment to create more barriers for our businesses,” said Oscar Mejias, president of the Rhode Island Hispanic Chamber of Commerce, noting that the coronavirus pandemic has hit the Latino community particularly hard.
 “It’s not the moment to create more difficulties.”